 581 Multimedia Design (3).
 Prerequisite, JOMC 187.
 Permission of the instructor for students lacking the prerequisite.
 Theory and practice of multimedia design with an emphasis on usability, design theory, and evaluative methodologies, including focus groups, survey research, eye-track testing, and search engine optimization.

-582 Interactive Multimedia Narratives (3).
-Prerequisite, JOMC 180.
+582 Multimedia Narratives (3).
+Prerequisites, JOMC 180 or 187, and 221.
 Permission of the school.
-Students will learn audio and video content gathering, editing and storytelling techniques, and how to publish these media onto a variety of multimedia platforms.
+Students learn how to gather audio and video content, editing and storytelling techniques, and how to publish these media onto a variety of multimedia platforms.

 583 Multimedia Programming and Production (3).
 Prerequisite, JOMC 187.
 Permission of the school.
 Advanced course in multimedia programming languages that includes designing and building dynamic projects.